 - A. After each deployment, inspection, or cleaning, you must reset the hand loop inside of the coat.
-You may secure the tip of the DRD hand loop either in the "stowed" position or in the "ready" position as shown. - B. While stowed in the coat, you should regularly check the DRD installed inside a coat to ensure that the fold and DRD are in proper position between the shell and liner, and that the hand loop is securely fastened in either the "stowed" or the "ready" position.
+You may secure the tip of the DRD hand loop either in the "stowed" position or in the "ready" position as shown. - B. While stowed in the coat, you should regularly check the DRD to ensure that the DRD is in proper position between the shell and liner, it is not twisted and that the hand loop is securely fastened in either the "stowed" or "ready" position.
 See Section 12.1, step "J".